dzenbot/DZNWebViewController/README.md

 ```

 ### Step 3
-Instantiate a DZWebBrowser object and init with a NSURL.
+Create a new instance of DZWebBrowser and initialize with a NSURL.
 You also need to embed the view controller into a UINavigationController.
 ```
 NSURL *URL = [NSURL URLWithString:@"https://www.google.com/"];